 - A. Owner will furnish products indicated.
-The Work includes providing support systems to receive Owner's equipment and making plumbing, mechanical, and electrical connections. - 1.
-Owner will arrange for and deliver Shop Drawings, Product Data, and Samples to Contractor. - 2.
+The Work includes providing support systems to receive Owner's equipment and making plumbing, mechanical, and electrical connections. - Owner will arrange for and deliver Shop Drawings, Product Data, and Samples to Contractor. - 2.
 Owner will arrange and pay for delivery of Owner-furnished items according to Contractor's Construction Schedule. - 3.
 After delivery, Owner will inspect delivered items for damage.
 Contractor shall be present for and assist in Owner's inspection. - 4.
 If Owner-furnished items are damaged, defective, or missing, Owner will arrange for replacement. - 5.
 Owner will arrange for manufacturer's field services and for delivery of manufacturer's warranties to Contractor. - 6.
 Owner will furnish Contractor the earliest possible delivery date for Owner-furnished products.
-Using Ownerfurnished earliest possible delivery dates, Contractor shall designate delivery dates of Owner-furnished items in Contractor's Construction Schedule. - 7.
+Using Owner-furnished earliest possible delivery dates, Contractor shall designate delivery dates of Owner-furnished items in Contractor's Construction Schedule. - 7.
 Contractor shall review Shop Drawings, Product Data, and Samples and return them to Owner's Representative noting discrepancies or anticipated problems in use of product. - 8.
 Contractor is responsible for receiving, unloading, and handling Owner-furnished items at Project site. - 9.
 Contractor is responsible for protecting Owner-furnished items from damage during storage and handling, including damage from exposure to the elements. - 10.
 If Owner-furnished items are damaged as a result of Contractor's operations, Contractor shall repair or replace them. - 11.
-Contractor shall install and otherwise incorporate Owner-furnished items into the Work. - B. Owner-Furnished Products: - Owner supplied furnishings are included in this project as noted on drawings.
-Contractor to store and protect owner supplied furnishings on site for duration of project.
+Contractor shall install and otherwise incorporate Owner-furnished items into the Work.

+B. Owner-Furnished Products:

+1. Owner supplied av equipment included in contract as noted on drawings.
+Contractor to store, protect, and install owner supplied av equipment on site for the duration of the project.